genemasaka/fwb/README.md

 ## Code Overview

-The application is built using React.js and consists of a single `App.js` file.
+The application is built using React.js and consists of an `App.js` file.
 The file imports various dependencies, including `ethers.js`, `react-bootstrap`, and a contract ABI file.

 The main components of the application include: